undergrad-partner-school

 In summary, Flagler College is a prestigious liberal arts institution that offers students a unique and enriching college experience.
 The college's historical campus, dedicated faculty, emphasis on experiential learning, and supportive community all contribute to its reputation as an outstanding educational institution.

-Located in St. Augustine, FL and set in a suburban environment, Flagler College is a private comprehensive higher education institution.
-This school uses a semester-based calendar.
-It has an acceptance rate of 78%.
-The freshman retention rate at Flagler College is 67.7% and the six-year graduation rate is 56%.
+Flagler College is a private four-year college located in St. Augustine, FL.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 80%.
+The six-year graduation rate at Flagler College is 56%.

 Quick Facts